Function objects and lambdas

 - You can pass a function into another function as a parameter.

-Functions are first class objects in Python - this simply means that function objects are just like any other objects, with no special restrictions on their use.
+Functions are first-class objects in Python - this simply means that function objects are just like any other objects, with no special restrictions on their use.
 This feature allows Python to support the functional programming paradigm.

-This tutorial doesn't cover functional programming in depth, it mainly looks some practical uses of function objects.
+This tutorial doesn't cover functional programming in depth, it mainly looks at some practical uses of function objects.
 See the functional programming articles for more details.

 We will also meet lambda functions aka anonymous functions.